-How Does All On Four Work?
+How Does All-On-Four Work?

 Dental Implants vs. Dentures

-With dentures, you have to be careful about what foods you eat, constantly worry about them slipping out when you talk and deal with a daily routine that involves poor tasting adhesive and nightly soaking.
-Not to mention the fact that dentures do not support the bone, which will continue to deteriorate and make the face look much older.
+With dentures, you have to be careful about what foods you eat, constantly worry about them slipping out when you talk, and deal with a daily routine that involves poor tasting adhesive and nightly soaking.
+Not to mention the fact that dentures do not support the bone, which will continue to deteriorate and may make the face look much older.